Skip to content

 Add Houdini’s runtime paths to Interpreter Paths (so the IDE sees the same modules): - Preferences → Project: Python Interpreter → gear → Show All… → select your .venv interpreter → folder icon (Interpreter Paths). - Add only the entries from your JSON that are missing when running .venv/bin/python outside Houdini → Apply.

-Enable the JetBrains Toolbox script for PyCharm and create a clearly named wrapper: - Toolbox App → Settings → enable “Generate shell scripts.” - In Toolbox, open PyCharm’s entry → enable its shell script (on macOS it is typically at): - ~/Library/Application Support/JetBrains/Toolbox/scripts/pycharm - Create a dedicated launcher for Houdini:
+Enable the JetBrains Toolbox script for PyCharm: - Toolbox App → Settings → enable “Generate shell scripts.” - In Toolbox, open PyCharm’s entry → enable its shell script (on macOS it is typically at): - ~/Library/Application Support/JetBrains/Toolbox/scripts/pycharm

-Start the project window with this launcher and keep it running:
+Start the project window with the regular PyCharm command and keep it running:

 Important